devhelp/dhDoctrineGuardChangeRequestPlugin/README.md

 Usage
 ----------

-    require 'github/markup'
-    GitHub::Markup.render('README.markdown', "* One\n* Two")

-Or, more realistically:
 Plugin configuration let you use it straightforwad after the installation with minimum effort from your side.

 Default plugin's app.yml allows you to configure majority of aspects related with the plugin